Humanistic Counseling Philosophy

 These core conditions permit therapeutic intervention in life areas which were previously inaccessible, such as love, hope, meaning of life, loss, relationships, creativity, holism, spirituality, freedom, transcendence, personal growth, social justice, multicultural and gender issues, responsibility, and interdependence.

 Current practitioners of humanistic psychology are found in various theoretical schools, including person-centered counseling, existential counseling, and Gestalt counseling, as well as more contemporary approaches including family therapy, transpersonal psychology, ecopsychology, and constructivism (Association for Humanistic Psychology, n.d.).
-Mark Scholl's 2008 article on Preparing Manuscripts with Central and Salient Humanistic Content goes into deeper exploration of humanistic themes and content. (.pdf format).
+Michelle Perepiczka and Mark Scholl's 2012 article on the Association for Humanistic Counseling: The Heart and Conscience of the Counseling Profession underscores the history and legacy of the AHC division (.pdf format).

 For more information, please visit the links below: